goodrahstar/travel-nottravel/README.md

 Provided raw data was transformed into featues with followong columns:

-- `Finaldata_after_encoding.csv` - The processed data is stored in this file with collowing features.
+- `Finaldata_after_encoding.csv` - The processed data is stored in this file with following features.
 This processed data is directly used into the model training process.
   * `num_adults` - number of adults
   * `num_children` - number of children
   * `days_before_plan` - number of days before the user is planning to book the flight